HENRYMARTIN5/installarch/README.md

 ```

 You should have been dropped into a login screen.
 Log in with the user username and password you chose earlier.

+Now, run `ping google.com`.
+If this works, move on to the next step.
+If not, follow the instructions in the first bit of Step 3 to connect to the internet again.

 ### Step 6: Clone this repo again and run the post-install script